janet-dev/resources/README.md

 # Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9, and subsequently updated to versions 16.2.11, then 17.1.0 [19 Jan 2024].

 ## Development server